Society

 NIPSEA Group

-• AYDA Awards: An esteemed annual international competition and awards platform specifically designed to nurture architectural and interior design students.
+• AYDA Awards: An esteemed annual international competition and awards platform designed to nurture architectural and interior design students.

 DuluxGroup